coleenquadros/configuration/docs/app-sre/sop/sentry-interrupt-catcher-activities.md

 The solution is to solve the lack of app-interface controlled sentry account.
 The user needs to have a role that includes sentry_teams in it for the integration to know about the user.

 For an account to actually be created, the user must have a public e-mail address set on their github account.
 This public e-mail should be their primary e-mail address as that is the e-mail that will be used by the SSO system.
+The user needs to have the the primary e-mail set as their public email in their profile (settings->proflile) and be visible (settings->emails).

 ### Duplicate accounts